StackVista/stackstate-docs/configure/topology/naming_guide.md

 ## Component types

-Components should be generic enough to group similar components but specific enough to clearly identify what they are.
+Components should be generic enough to group similar components but specific enough to clearly identify what they're.
 The following are examples of component types used in StackPacks.

 * application
 * database